Causal Inference with Corrupted Data: Measurement Error, Missing Values, Discretization, and Differential Privacy: Model overview

-For readability, we focus on one causal parameter in the main text: the average treatment effect with i.n.i.d. data, which we denote by

-where $Y_i^{(d)}$ is the potential outcome for unit $i$ under intervention $D=d$. $\theta_0$ is a sample average because different units may be drawn from different distributions.
-In Appendix~\ref{sec:examples}, we consider a general class of semiparametric and nonparametric causal parameters including the local average treatment effect, the average elasticity, and heterogeneous treatment effects.
+\textbf{Causal parameter}.
+For readability, we focus on one causal parameter in the main text: the average treatment effect (ATE) with i.n.i.d. data $ \theta_0=\frac{1}{n}\sum_{i=1}^n\theta_i,$ where $\theta_i=\E[Y_i^{(1)}-Y_i^{(0)}]. $ Here, $Y_i^{(d)}$ is the potential outcome for unit $i$ under intervention $D=d$. $\theta_0$ is a sample average because different units may be drawn from different distributions---a challenging yet plausible scenario when data are corrupted.
+With i.i.d. data, $\theta_0$ simplifies to the familiar ATE.
+Appendix~\ref{sec:examples} considers a general class of semi- and nonparametric causal parameters e.g. the local average treatment effect, average elasticity, and heterogeneous treatment effects.